google/clasp/README.md

 ### Login

 Logs the user in.
-Saves the client credentials to an rc file.
+Saves the client credentials to a `.clasprc.json` file.

 #### Options

 - `--no-localhost`: Do not run a local server, manually enter code instead.
 - `--creds <file>`: Use custom credentials.
-Saves a .clasprc.json file to current working directory.
+Saves a `.clasprc.json` file to current working directory.
 This file should be private!

 ### Logout